 As costs explode due to the economic situation we are focused on retaining and capitalizing MHCFI's workforce.
 Our employees remain our most prized asset, and we have no desire to downscale any more than we have already had to.
 Our main approach now is to maintain a solution-oriented style to our management strategies, focusing on sustainable management techniques designed to protect our employees.
 One example of this was our switch to L.E.D. lighting.

 We are committed to reducing costs so that we can keep our employees employed.

-Performance Area Approach Economic Sustainability We are focused on maximizing efficiency, reducing production costs, and securing affordable and sustainable energy resources.
+PERFORMANCE AREA APPROACH Economic Sustainability We are currently focused on maximizing efficiency, reducing production costs, and securing affordable and sustainable energy resources.
 Social Sustainability We continue to support an array of civil society organizations and social enterprises across the country.
-Our Mansour Foundation for Development has pioneered a locally-driven and bold approach to social investments as it focuses on key social needs including research and programmatic interventions in the areas of education, poverty alleviation, civic engagement, social entrepreneurship, among others, in neighboring communities and beyond.
+Our Mansour Foundation for Development, has pioneered a locally-driven and bold approach to social investments as it focuses on key social needs including research and programmatic interventions in the areas of education, poverty alleviation, civic engagement, social entrepreneurship, among others, in neighboring communities and beyond.
 We plan on maintaining and expanding our social investment portfolio, in an effort to contribute to Egypt's sustainable development.
 Human Capital Our employees are one of our primary stakeholders; we continue to invest in their growth and development; to further their growth and the growth of the company.
 We plan on achieving a more gender-balanced managerial team by investing in the leadership potential of female middle management.
-Human Rights We continue to be committed to a zero-tolerance policy towards child labor and are committed to stand by our minimum wage policy.
+Human Rights We continue to be committed to a zero-tolerance policy towards child labor and are committed to the adoption of a minimum wage policy.
 Environmental Sustainability The program focus this year revolved around mitigating the environmental impact of our operations.
-The energy reduction has been the center focus of this year's program.
+The scaling of usage for biodegradable plastic bags and energy reduction have been the center focus of this year's program.
 Product & Client Responsibility Together with our employees, our clients are other key stakeholders.
 We continue to focus on client satisfaction and safety through stringent safety and quality management systems.
-We also maintain an open communication system with our clients through multiple feedback mechanisms including Facebook, Customer Care Unit.
+We also maintain an open communication system with our clients through multiple feedback mechanisms.